Corvusoft/restq/documentation/DESIGN.md

 Unless otherwise specified all primary data-types originate within the Standard Template Library (STL).
 Including but not limited to string, map, list, multimap, set, any, and friends.

-This document does not concern itself with API specifics and primarly focuses on architectrual desicions made during development, see API.md for contract detail.
+This document is primarily to aid communicating core architectural decisions and for this reason alone accuracy has suffered.
+It does not concern itself with API specifics and primarly focuses on architectrual desicions made during development, see API.md for contract detail.

+pointers, references, etc.. are ommited.

+Mention exchange State composition, private class pattern, etc...

+Explain difference between RESTful resources and the resource data-type.

+## RESTful Resources

+## Class Diagrams

 ### Byte/Bytes